werbhelius/MoreType/README.md

 I am not The first thought of this concept, I first saw the concept of practice, is [drakeet's MultiType](https://github.com/drakeet/MultiType).
 After watching his project, i know this is what I hope [Data driven view].

-**Kotlin on Android Now official.** Don't have to worry about the NullPointerException, simple code style, in the first time I like to like it, so I decided to use Kotlin to develop a [data-driven view] third-party library  of the , this was MoreType **【give you more likely】**.
+**Kotlin on Android Now official.** Don't have to worry about the NullPointerException, simple code style, in the first time I like to like it, so I decided to use Kotlin to develop a **【data-driven view】** third-party library  of the , this was MoreType **【Give you more likely】**.

 **This is a beta version, because it is based on the development of AS Preview, there may be some unknown Bug.**